DeeDeeG/noto-color-emoji-font/README.md

 (Legal note: he has not commented on this project, to my knowledge, and my crediting him does not imply his endorsement. /legalese)

-This older release of Noto Color Emoji is the most recent release Google has provided in SVG format.
-SVGs were required in order to use eosrei's tools.
-(On the bright side, some people were sad to see gender-neutral emojis removed from Google's Noto Emoji font recently.
-This older release includes them!
-Glorious and blobby.)
+Some SVGs are still missing, while an [issue][17] exporting them from Adobe Illustrator is resolved.

+[17]:

 ## Intro

-This is a somewhat retro-feeling color and B&W emoji SVGinOT font, built from an older version of the [Noto Color Emoji][2] artwork with support for limited [ZWJ][3] sequences (all unicode 7.0 and other recent glyphs are missing at the moment), [skin tone diversity][4] (maybe, someday?) and [country flags][5] (not all flags supported).
+This is a color and B&W emoji SVGinOT font, built from the latest version of the [Noto Color Emoji][2] artwork with support for most [ZWJ][3] sequences, [skin tone diversity][4] and [country flags][5] (not all flags supported).
+Also comes with the recent gendered professions emoji, such as judge, airplane pilot.

-This is essentially a recreation of the font from [Lollipop][6], minus most of the regional flags.
+This is essentially a recreation of the font from [Nougat][6], minus most of the regional flags.
+It's also missing a few emoji, as noted [above][17].

 The font works in all operating systems, but will *currently* only show color emoji in Firefox, Thunderbird, Photoshop CC 2017, and Windows Edge V38.14393+.